mezanddav/architect.cftools/README.md

 These utilities are generally available on any non-minimal Linux distribution.

 ### Debian Consideration
-Debian is referenced in this guide due to the availability of official tooling and
+Debian is referenced in this guide because CFTools officially supports it.
-broader community support for CF Tools.
-However, the installation process
+However, the installation process may be adapted for other
-may be adapted for other compatible distributions.
+compatible distributions, provided they meet the necessary requirements.

 ### Running in Docker
 The executable can also be run inside a Docker container for added flexibility.